 If you're a Realtor who is sick and tired of seeing sellers pay huge sums of money to foundation repair contractors in order to salvage real estate deals because of cracks on the exterior of brick veneer homes, or if you've seen deals fall apart because of the high cost of foundation repairs that come from the free inspections, please let me take you to lunch.
 I'd like to hear some of your horror stories.
 I'd like to tell you what I could provide as an alternative to expensive foundation repair.

-JADE brings you 31 years of engineering experience to determine if cracks and real estate problems are major issues or just cosmetic.
-Trust us with your next home inspection and/or structural inspection.
+JADE brings you over three decades of engineering experience to determine if cracks and real estate problems are major issues or just cosmetic.
 Contact us today if you need help!